frutoper/WTRSquared/_posts/2018-05-21-ELO-Fighting-Intro.markdown

 ---

-One note about the list, you need to fight to increase you rating.
+One note about the list, you need to fight to increase your rating.
 So although a guy like Chara might still be one of the toughest guys in the leauge, because he hasn't been fighting he doesn't make the list.

 Below is a chart of ELO over the 2016-17 season.
 Ryan Reaves is highlighted in Blue.
 Ryan started the season above average because of his record from previous seasons.
 Go to [HockeyFights.com](http://www.hockeyfights.com) to check out Reave's [2016-17 Fight Card](http://www.hockeyfights.com/players/1602/fightcard/reg2017).
 Steve Ott is highlighted in Red.
 He started the season below average then gradually fell to end up the third worst fighter in the league.